-^a Only 6 hours of data available. ^b No data available. ^c Only 12 hours of data available. ^d Only 17 hours of data available. ^e PM10 monitoring was discontinued in July 2014.
+^a Not enough hourly data to meet the 75% data threshold standard. ^b No data available. ^c PM10 monitoring was discontinued in July 2014.

-The Landfill PM10 exceedances listed in Table 3-3 were generally accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
-Wind data from the Landfill site for all exceedance days are plotted in Figure 3-6.
-A wind rose gives a depiction of how wind speed and direction are typically distributed at a particular location.
+The Landfill PM10 federal exceedances listed in Table 3-2 were generally accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
+Wind data from the Landfill site for all federal exceedance days are plotted in Figure 3-8.
+A wind rose depicts how wind speed and direction are typically distributed at a particular location.
 Presented in a circular format, the length of each "spoke" is related to the frequency of time that wind blows from that direction.
 The color of each spoke indicates differences in wind speed.
 The majority of the winds were from the northwest, passing directly over working areas of the landfill.
 Wind speeds were highest when the wind direction was from the northwest and from the north.
-Also shown in Figure 3-6 is wind data from the north-northwest, wind speeds are significantly lower.
+Also shown in Figure 3-8 is wind data from the Community site for the five federal exceedance days.
+While the wind direction is also mainly from the northnorthwest, wind speeds are significantly lower.

-After 12 years of continuous data collection, it is clear that PM10 federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill monitor.
+After 13 years of continuous data collection, it is clear that PM{10} federal exceedances at the Landfill site are more common than they are in the Community or at regional monitoring sites, suggesting that surface material is being entrained at high wind speeds and subsequently detected by the Landfill monitor.
 By the time these air parcels reach the Community or regional monitors, they have been diluted, and some of the larger particles may have been removed by deposition.